U2 pay tribute to Paris victims but no Eagles of Death Metal

 Many fans commented that showing up at the concert was symbolic and an important way for Paris to move on from what happened just over three weeks ago while others said they were not scared.

-With France in a state of emergency, there was a military presence on the streets walking around carrying machine guns and wearing uniforms, and police were also armed.
+With France in a state of emergency, there was a military presence on the streets walking around carrying machineguns and wearing uniforms, and police were also armed.
 But no incidents were reported.
+(Writing by Julien Pretot; Editing by Jonathan Oatis)